-I didn't think I'd ever be lucky enough to write a book - let alone one about tree climbing, describing what I do for a living.
-It hadn't occurred to me that anyone else might wish to read about the kind of things I got up to in the jungle.
+I didn't think I'd ever be lucky enough to write a book - let alone one describing what I do for a living.
+It hadn't occurred to me that anyone else might wish to read about the kind of things I got up to in the trees.
 But sometimes good things happen when you least expect it.

-Jamie Joseph - Senior Commissioning Editor at Penguin Random House in London - happened to hear one of my radio programmes on BBC Radio4 one day, and got in touch to explore the idea of putting pen to paper.
+Jamie Joseph - Senior Commissioning Editor at Penguin Random House in London - happened to hear one of my radio programmes on BBC Radio 4 one day, and contacted me to explore the idea of putting pen to paper.
 I sent him a couple of sample chapters and was thrilled to be given a contract, but then realised I had to earn it and deliver an entire book within six months.
 Which is fine if you are an experienced author, but I'm not.
-Thankfully, however, where there's a will there's a way and six months (and several gallons of tea) later Jamie and I were in possession of a complete manuscript.
+Thankfully however, where there's a will there's a way, and six months (and several gallons of tea) later Jamie and I were in possession of a complete manuscript.
 What's more - I have to say I enjoyed every minute of writing it.
 It was fantastic to be given a legitimate excuse to get out my old travel journals and drift off into the jungle for a few hours each night after the kids went to bed.
 The whole process gave me the luxury of re-visiting important personal experiences that I hadn't really had time to digest properly since they'd happened.
 As a creative experience, it was one of the most satisfying things I've ever been lucky enough to do.

 The bottom line is I am very proud of how it all turned out, but the book would not exist at all without the creative visions and hard work of both Jamie at PRH and Sarah Blunt, who produced the BBC radio programme that Jamie happened to hear that day.